ShixuanJiang/Unimelb-Handbook/README.md

-# Unimelb-UpdatingHandbook-CoursePlanner
+# CoursePlanner

-The Handbook CoursePlanner is a web application designed to help university students plan their courses for each semester in advance.
+CoursePlanner is a web application designed to help university students plan their courses for each semester in advance.
 The application consists of a Django-based backend and a React frontend, providing a seamless experience for students to organize their study plans effectively.

+## Project Background Overview

+CoursePlanner was created to address the need for university students to efficiently plan their courses for each semester.
+The goal is to help students stay organized, meet prerequisite requirements, and manage their academic workload effectively.
+This tool provides an easy-to-use interface that integrates seamlessly with university course catalogs, allowing students to make informed decisions when planning their studies.
+With a modern tech stack including Django and React, CoursePlanner ensures both backend reliability and a responsive frontend experience.

 ## Project Structure